 - The first Eanes School was formed in 1872?
 The original schoolhouse, built by Robert Eanes was a small, one-room log cabin.
 Its students (probably no more than twenty at the time) wrote with limestone "chalk" --and they sat on benches made from split logs.
-Over the next 25 years, Eanes School was housed in several different structures and in several different locations.
-But, beginning in 1896, when a "new" frame house was built to serve as a schoolhouse and community church, Eanes School (and later, Eanes Elementary) has been operating at the same location!
+Two years later, in 1874, William and Sophia Teague donated 2 acres to the community as a permanent location for a schoolhouse.
+That 2 acres is at the heart of the Eanes Elementary campus today!
+One teacher, one room wooden frame buildings were used for 65 years.

-- The cemetery on our campus (directly across the parking log from the lower drop-off area) has approximately thirty graves?
+- The cemetery on our campus (directly across the parking lot from the lower drop-off area) has approximately thirty graves?

 - Today's art building was built in 1928 as a chapel?
 The chapel was a community-wide project.
 All of the townspeople carried stone in their wagons to the site and many lent a hand in the construction.
 The Austin Fire Department donated a 75-pound bell to call worshipers to church on Sunday and summon children to school during the week.
 In 1956, EISD purchased the chapel, added windows and partitioned the space to use as classrooms.
-(The bell found a new home at Westlake Hills Presbyterian Church.)
+(The bell followed Westlake Hills Presbyterian Church to its current location.)

 - That the first Eanes PTA was formed in 1934?
 Activities included the establishment of a daily hot lunch program (cornbread and beans), the digging of a water well - and an annual bingo night!